nasseef/cs2400/docs/GitHub-token.md

            git config --global user.email "Enter the email you used to sign up for GitHub  here"
    ```

-2. Verify your settins by issuing the command:
+2. Verify your settings by issuing the command:
    ```console
        git config -l
    ```